 The hotel chain agreed to a revamping of its security measures to include employee security training, comprehensive risk assessments, and regularly scheduled testing of systems—on top of a $50,000 settlement for its failure to notify customers.

 The gross negligence exhibited by both firms in failing to quickly notify their respective users/customers is certainly litigation-worthy in its own right; that said, failing cybersecurity measures are more of a sign of the times than anything else.
 Again, when it comes to data breaches, it's a matter of when, not if.
 Any attempts to combat digital threats with ever-advancing technologies alone are futile—even enterprises with the best security controls are bound to experience data compromises.

 The deciding factor that determines whether organizations sink or swim in an age of inevitable data breaches/lawsuits becomes a matter of effective risk management, rather than optimal cybersecurity measures.
 Cyber risk insurance policies are critical to ensuring cyber resilience, or the management—not the elimination—of cyber risk.
-To this end, UpGuard's cyber resilience platform and Cyber Security Threat Assessment Report (CSTAR) give enterprises quantitative metrics for understanding their cyber risk profiles.
-Insurance providers also depend on UpGuard and CSTAR to ascertain an organization's insurability against data breaches.
-Try out our risk grader now to determine your firm's CSTAR rating—you might be surprised at what you find.
+To this end, UpGuard's cyber resilience platform and Cyber Security Rating (CSR) give enterprises quantitative metrics for understanding their cyber risk profiles.
+Insurance providers also depend on UpGuard and CSR to ascertain an organization's insurability against data breaches.
+Try out our risk grader now to determine your firm's CSR rating—you might be surprised at what you find.